sohail-shrestha/sohail-shrestha/README.md

 ---
 Hi there.
 Hope you're doing well.

 I'm Sohail.
-I have 3 years of professional experiance in building Native Android Apps, and since I've joined Fusemachines on July 2021, I have had the opportunity to add Flutter, Nest.js, Node.js and React Native to my Tech Stack.
+I have 4 years of professional experiance Software Engineering.

-I think adopting a tech stack for a project is better than adopting a project for a tech stack.
-What do you think?
+I have professionally worked on Native Android, React Native, Flutter and Nest js frameworks, which I'm looking forward to expand.

 Programming Languages
 ---